sparkflows/sparkflows-docs/docs/databricks/troubleshooting.rst

 Another reason might be that you are using the Databricks ``High Concurrency`` cluster.
 Ensure that you are connecting Fire to Databricks ``Standard`` cluster.

-When accessing most Databricks page in Fire, it gives Simba JDBC error
+When accessing most Databricks pages in Fire, it gives Simba JDBC error
 -----------------------------------------

 The probably reason for it is that the Databricks Simba JDBC jar file is not deployed in Fire.